Retired MPs not entitled to pension – Supreme Court

-Rather, the court held that retired MPs are entitled to gratuities (which the court described as lump sum payments) as stipulated in Article 114 of the 1992 constitution
+Rather, the court held that retired MPs are entitled to gratuities (which the court described as lump sum payments) as stipulated in Article 114 of the 1992 constitution, reports Graphic Online's Emmanuel Ebo Hawkson.

-In a unanimous decision Thursday, December 3, a seven member panel of the apex court held that the Chinnery-Hese Committee that recommended the payment of pensions to MPs who retired from 2005-2008 acted unconstitutionally.
+In a unanimous decision Thursday, December 3, 2020, a seven member panel of the apex court held that the Chinnery-Hesse Committee that recommended the payment of pensions to MPs who retired from 2005-2008 acted unconstitutionally.

 “By the combined reading of Article 71(3), 98(1) and Article 114 of the 1992 Constitution, the Chinnery-Hesse Committee acted unconstitutionally,” the court held.